xdevplatform/aws-toolkit-recent-search/README.md

 Please note: the cURL command might take a while to run if you are fetching large amounts of data.
 Anything that takes longer than 15 minutes will automatically timeout.
 If this happens, try reducing the time period between your "start_time" and "end_time".

 If you run into any errors, you may want to check the logs to troubleshoot the cause of the issue.
 You can find these under "Lambda" > "Functions" > "etl-recent-search" > "Monitor" > "logs".
 There you’ll find a more verbose description of the error.

+Connect to your database to view the stored data.
+You can use [DBeaver Lite](https://dbeaver.com/download/) to do this.
 ## Notes
 This toolkit in intended as an example framework that quickly fetches, parses, and stores Twitter data.